 Oh the masks we don, and the personas we project, in the quest for that plum job.
 These stories are mostly, but not exclusively, from the early phases of my career, when I was not just finding my feet, but also finding myself.

 I was quite skilled at being interviewed.
-It involved a mix of telling them the truth about myself – to the extent I knew it – and, for some predictable questions, telling them what they wanted to hear.
+It involved a mix of telling the truth about myself – to the extent I knew it – and, for some predictable questions, telling them what they wanted to hear.

 Interviewer: “We want someone who is driven to get to the finish line, no matter what it takes.”

 Me: “As a goal-oriented person, results are what I care about the most”

 The truth: I care about how I get there just as much, perhaps more, as actually getting there.
 Goals are indispensable, but reaching them by placing unreasonable pressure on a team and sapping them of morale gives me no pleasure.
 After all, the experience of how we live our lives is our most precious finite resource.